SSO is available to our Business Platform customers. If you are interested in SSO, please contact us for additional information.

 Access Requirements

 To access the new SSO Connections page, your account must have the appropriate permission.
-If you don’t, please reach out ot your admin or contact Alchemer Support.
+If you don’t, please reach out to your admin or contact Alchemer Support.

 How to Set Up a New SSO Connection